 The Dichotomy of Control was one mechanism the Stoics used to figure out what was worth wanting and what was not.
 The Dichotomy of Control is the simple exercise of, either through discussion, reflection, or journaling, listing the elements of a situation that are within your control and those that are not in your control.
 It’s simple, yet powerful.
 What lies within your control is worth pursuing.
 What is not within your control should be set aside.

 A fundamental skill required to practice the Stoic discipline of desire is acceptance.
 Although the Dichotomy of Control is a simple exercise, it’s not always easy to let go of those things that are not within your control.
 Moreover, it’s not easy to be honest with ourselves and admit that certain things are outside of our control.
 We like to think we can do it all—cram it all in, work a little faster, work a little harder.
 When we lack the courage and temperance to drastically shave down our list of things we’re actively trying to affect in this world, we suffer.
 We become overstretched.
-The things that do deserve our attention suffer, too, because we are distracted by extraneous matters, so we cannot focus on them fully.
+The things that do deserve our attention suffer, too, because we are distracted by extraneous matters.
 The Stoic discipline of Desire, the Art of Acquiescence, is fundamentally a tradeoff—you let go of some things so that you can focus on others.

 Related article: Master The Art Of Acquiescence For Resilience & Perspective